-What is a conversion
+What is a conversion?

-Conversions represent interactions or actions taken by a user in response to a marketing stimulus, such as
+Conversions represent interactions or actions taken by a user in response to a marketing stimulus, such as:

-- Download rich content, ase-booksor guides
+- Download rich content such ase-booksor guides;

 - Filling out forms inlanding pages;

-- Watch awebinaror video
+- Watch awebinaror video;

-- Like or comment on a post on social media
+- Like or comment on a post on social media.

 Consider this case extracted from a form (anonymized data):